 - Director of Undergraduate Science, Faculty of Medicine

-As a result of her work in the field of back pain she currently has served as President and Secretary of the Society for Back Pain Research [http://www.sbpr.info/] and has served on the executive of the International Society for the Study of the Lumbar Spine [http://www.issls.org/home.aspx].
-She currently sits on the scientific panel for the Charity DISCS and the Physiotherapy Research Foundation.
-She is an external examiner at both Leeds University and the British School of Osteopathy in London
+As a result of her work in the field of back pain she currently has served as President and Secretary of the Society for Back Pain Research [http://www.sbpr.info/] and has served twice on the executive of the International Society for the Study of the Lumbar Spine [http://www.issls.org/home.aspx].
+She has sat on the scientific panel for the Charity DISCS, the Physiotherapy Research Foundation, NIHR Research for Patient Benefit, Orthopaedic Research UK and Versus Arthritis.
+She has been an external examiner at several universities and including course examiner at Leeds University, the University of Hong Kong and the British School of Osteopathy in London